-- Remove particulates by centrifugation (10,000 x g for 5 minutes) - Analyze immediately or store at -20°C to -80°C in aliquots to prevent multiple freeze thaw cycles - Samples with high FBS or proteinaceous content will require to be diluted with plain culture medium and/or assay buffer for best results.
-Also note, bovine proBDNF shares a high degree of sequence homology to human proBDNF (and many other mammals) and may be detected in this assay, thus appropriate serum free, cell-free controls must be used for accurate detection.
+- Remove particulates by centrifugation (10,000 x g for 5 minutes) - Analyze immediately or store at -20°C to -80°C in aliquots to prevent multiple freeze thaw cycles - Samples with high FBS or proteinaceous content will require to be diluted with plain culture medium and/or Assay Diluent D for best results.
+Appropriate serum free, cell-free controls must be used for accurate detection.